 Responsive means that the elements of the website adjust according to the screen size.
-So, your website will look good whether the visitor is on a laptop or mobile device.
+This means that your website will look good whether the visitor is on a laptop or mobile device.

-In the year 2017, responsive design is crucial.
-All of your clients will expect it – so lead by example and make sure that your website is responsive.
+In 2018, responsive design is crucial.
+All of your clients will expect it – lead by example and make sure that your website is responsive.

-Okay, so once you go through these 6 steps, you’ll have a basic understand on web development, and you’ll know how to do it (at least at a basic level).
+Okay, so once you go through these 6 steps, you’ll have a basic understanding on web development.
+You’ll know how to do it (at least at a basic level).